chang-yu-yun/machine-learning-projects/README.md

 # machine_learning_projects
-The projects of Machine Learning 2020
+The projects of the course of machine learning in Taiwan, 2020